qiaohanscode/technical-tutorial/java/spring/springframework/aop.md

 ### Aspect Oriented Programming
-a proxy-based AOP Framework, supports currently only method execution join points on spring beans.
+a proxy-based AOP Framework, supports currently only method execution join points on java.spring beans.
 Field interception (typically domain object) is not implemented (AspectJ is the best choice).

 - Aspect: a modularization of a concern that cuts across multiple classes, e.g. transaction managenebt.
 Implemented with @Aspect (@AspectJ style) or schema-based
 - JoinPoint: is a point during the execution of a program, eg. execution of a method or handeling of a exception.
 In Spring AOP a join point always represents  a method execution.